boris-jenicek/ng-vibe/README.md

 This command will start the playground application, where you can interact with the components and utilities provided by the `ng-vibe` packages.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make to `ng-vibe` are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'feat: some amazing feature'`)
-4. Push to the Branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License